Rel Primer: Basic Syntax

 Format

 In Rel neither indentation nor line breaks matter.
-The style conventions adopted in the codes on the website are for readability purposes.
+The style conventions adopted on the website are for readability purposes.

 Consider the following code: